How to Stop Emails from Loading Remote Images in Mail for iPhone, iPad, & Mac

 - In the settings menu, scroll down below and select the Mail app to access the app-specific settings.

-- Here, under the Messages section, you’ll find an option called “Load Remote Images”.
+- In iOS 14 and earlier, under the Messages section, you’ll find an option called “Load Remote Images”.
 It’s turned on by default.
 Use the toggle to disable it and you’re good to go.

 That’s all you have to do.
 There’s no need to worry about the trackers in your emails anymore, but you’ll also find all remote images are no longer loading automatically in emails.
 This means you’ll have to choose the “Load Images” option if you want an email to load like it was intended from the sender.